Aly Kassam-Remtulla: Career

-He is presently working as Associate Provost for International Affairs and Operations at Princeton University.
+As of 2020, he has been working as Vice Provost for International Affairs and Operations at Princeton University.
 Earlier, he worked on advancing diversity for graduate students and faculty members at Princeton and efforts to support Puerto Rico after Hurricane Maria.
-He co-founded the Faculty Advancement Network, a national consortium to promote diversity and inclusion in the professoriate community.
+He co-founded and co-chairs the Faculty Advancement Network, a national consortium to promote diversity and inclusion in the American professoriate.

+Aly has been awarded the Duke of Edinburgh's Gold Award, the Robert M. Golden Medal for Excellence in Humanities and Creative Arts and the Alberta Centennial Medal.
+He also received the Annetta Dieckmann Award from the American Civil Liberties Union of Illinois where he founded the Young Advocates Program.
+In 2022, he was inducted into the Stanford Multicultural Hall of Fame.

 Kassam-Remtulla has served on numerous non-profit boards and is the chair of the board of trustees at the Mpala Research Centre in Kenya.

-He has been awarded the Duke of Edinburgh's Gold Award, the Robert M. Golden Medal for Excellence in Humanities and Creative Arts and the Alberta Centennial Medal.
-He also received the Annetta Dieckmann Award from the American Civil Liberties Union of Illinois where he founded the Young Advocates Program.
+In 2021, he was appointed to the board of Allegheny College.
+In 2021, he joined the UWC-USA board of trustees and became a chair in 2022.

+As of October 2021, he has been serving on the Admissions Advisory Panel for the Luce Foundation to develop a more open process for selection of Luce Scholars.
+As of October 2024, he was serving as a judge for the MacArthur Foundation's 100&Change $100 million competition.